 A happy accident actually dramatically improved the image.
 To light the bottle from behind and hide the flash, I turned my speedlight upside down.
 But I forgot to remove the foot.

 The result was the shape cast as a shadow in the background resembling a horned Viking helmet.
 It was as if there were a Viking’s soul inside the bottle!

 Bonus Tip: The Infinity Canvas

-As you noticed, most of my images are low key or high key and are very minimal and simple.
+As you noticed, most of my images are low-key or high-key and very minimal.
 I don’t usually clutter the scene with many items.

-Also, an infinity canvas will allow you to make room for some text, should you decide to sell or submit your images to a micro stock agency for advertising.
+An infinity canvas allows you to make room for text.
+This is useful if you sell or submit your images to a stock agency for advertising.

-I hope this article will inspire you to be creative with food photography.
-All you need is some space, some props, a couple of flashguns, some food and a crazy idea.
+I hope this article will inspire you to experiment with creative food photography.
+You only need food photography props, flashguns, food, and a crazy idea.

 For unique food photography tips, check out our eBook, The Creative Photography Cookbook!